New City, Illinois: Hunter Lake

+Economy

 New City is almost entirely agricultural, surrounded by many farms who mostly grow corn and soybeans.

 Located in the center of town is the New City Community Church (a non-denominational Christian church).
 New City also has a greenhouse located not far (to the West) from the main intersection.
 At one time, there was a bait shop in New City, but it has since closed.